-If you've been using Excel for a while, you must have seen those cryptic error messages appearing in your cells.
+If you've been using Microsoft Excel for a while, you must have seen those cryptic error messages appearing in your cells.
 Something like #REF! or #NULL!.
 They are supposed to help us fix mistakes, but their exact meaning is far from obvious.

 In this short tutorial we will cover in detail the 6 most common error messages you can get in Excel, and how to fix them!